ibm-cloud-docs/databases-for-redis/howto-redis-cache.md

 Policy|Behavior|Notes
 ---------|---------|------------
+`appendonly` | Default value, `yes`.
+Enables Redis data to be written to disk. | Most likely if you are just caching data, you want to set this value to `no`.
 `stop-writes-on-bgsave-error` | Default value, `yes`.
-Redis stops accepting writes if it detects an unsuccessful backup snapshot.| If your backups are disabled for caching, it gets set to `no`.
+Redis stops accepting writes if it detects an unsuccessful backup snapshot.| If your backups are disabled for caching, you can set to `no`.
 `maxmemory-samples` | Tunes the LRU algorithm, default value `5`. | [Redis Docs Link](https://redis.io/topics/lru-cache#approximated-lru-algorithm)

 {: caption="Table 2.
 Redis cache settings " caption-side="top"}